-Mandates according to Article 38 para 1 lit. c) two: hkp group AG, Switzerland; Mentex Holding AG, Switzerland.
+Mandates according to Article 38 para 1 lit. c) three: Mentex Holding AG, Switzerland; Stiftung Schweizer Berghilfe, Switzerland; UZH Foundation [University of Zurich], Switzerland.

+5.1.6.
 Carlo G. Soave, British citizen

 Professional career: Carlo G. Soave studied languages and Economics at Heriot-Watt University in Edinburgh, Scotland.
 He launched his career in 1982 at Oerlikon-Bührle in Switzerland, moving to Procter & Gamble in 1984.
 There he held various senior management positions, including Vice President of Global Purchasing for the Fabric and Home Care Division.
 In 2004 he founded Soave & Associates, a consulting company based in Brussels, Belgium.
 He is an Advisory Board member of MonoSol LLC, a company based in Indiana (United States) that belongs to the Kuraray Group (Japan).